 She said it was business, we had to go there, otherwise Jeff couldn’t close the deal.
 A white apartment building on a long, mean hill; layer after layer of stairs leading up to Farley’s place, which reeks like a bear’s cave after a hard winter.
 Red tapestries over all the windows; flies hovering like helicopters over a fake wood coffee table.
 On one wall, a poster of Jimi Hendrix, with a short brown fly paper dangling next to it.

 She’s wearing scuffed white clogs and a pink terrycloth polo, too short to meet her jeans.
 You see a sliver of brown back, with a few acne scars.
-Jeff’s wearing white clogs too, and you wonder if they bought them together, blotto in some empty mall at 3 p.m., stumbling from store to store and scaring the kids with after-school jobs.
+Jeff’s wearing white clogs too, and you wonder if they bought them together, blotto in some empty mall at 3 p.m., stumbling from store to store and scaring the kids with after-school jobs as well as stealing the Joovy-Zoom-360-Ultralight-Jogging stroller from the moms in the neighborhood.
 His red mustache, permanently stained with tobacco around the lips, doesn’t hide dying teeth; but his cheekbones are sharp, his eyes ice blue, and Michelle says he has a big dick.

 You don’t want to, but you have an idea of their sex life, from the unsubtle hints she lets drop.
 Sweaty, high sex in the middle of the day.
 Way too much self-acceptance.
 You’re attracted to Jeff, but you’d rather clean his apartment.